 - In the terminal of command prompt type diskpart and hit enter so that you will see this.

 - Type list disk in the diskpart window. you will recognize your USB by its storage capacity.
-Be careful in this step because you can erase your hard disk if you select your hard disk instead of USB.
+Be careful in this step because you can erase your hard disk if you select your hard disk instead of usb 3.1 flash drive.
 Generally, your USB will disk1 but if you are using more than one hard disk or a combo of HDD and SSD it will be disk 2.
 So watch carefully which disk are you choosing.
 And never ever select disk 0.

 - Now run following commands in sequential order:

 select disk 2 Select your USB disk after looking at it exolained as earlier.

 format fs=fat32 quick This command formats the pendrive.

 exit This closes the diskpart.

 At last, format your USB again and it is as good as new.
 Hope you liked this article, if you have any queries feel free to comment.
 Also leave a like on our facebook page.